Iterating and Growing the Architecture of Harness Wealth

 We took the approach of creating decoupled and “service” groups around our Django project.
 We approached development as if we were developing a microservice and designed our service boundaries and dependencies around the Django apps.
 This allows us to have strict contracts and audit trail of service dependencies and will reduce overhead for breaking the monolith into services.
 Further decoupling takes place with the use of Django Signals which allows you to access functionality across applications and reduce module dependencies.

 We took the same approach with the React project.
 We segmented our project using React Router to prime our project for a more micro frontend structure.
 Spotify is a great example of a company that designed their project in this fashion.

 Operational competency by segmentation of tier 1 and tier 2

 We also did not take full-stack functionality of Django and segmented the service layer and browser application into two separate projects.
 This allowed the initial construct of the team to focus on their respective domains, and not get bogged down with the cross-tier overhead.
 We felt that this decision was important because it helped us reduce cross project sprawl of the browser project.
 This also started the seed for developing a service oriented culture, where teams start to flex their muscles on thinking about service dependencies and contracts during development and deployment.

-As an engineer, sometimes we must not resort to tools used in the past so that we can instead fit where we are as a business.
+As engineers, sometimes we must not resort to tools used in the past so that we can instead fit where we are as a business.
 However, being mindful of those previous insights will help to navigate the growth of our system.
 As the scope of the business needs started to grow and required building a client service team, on-boarding new partners, and demoing to stakeholders, balancing the decisions that meet business needs and nurturing areas of growth for the future became one of our more creative and challenging hurdles.